 The functional notation for chord progressions is an extension of the traditional notation which is fully compatible with it (you won’t have to learn any new symbols if all you want to do is to play a given chord progression on an instrument).
-It is a notation I have developed in order to speed up the process of learning to understand music and to improvise.
+It is a notation I have developed in order to speed up the process of learning to understand harmonic progressions in music.

 In order to understand the notation, it is first necessary to turn our attention to the structure of the diatonic scale (i.e. the major or the natural minor scale).
 Let me use the C major/A minor scale as an example.
 Most people think about A B C D E F G as about the order of the tones of the scale, and indeed, this is the order we usually use when thinking about melodies.

 However, there is another, perhaps even more important order of the scale.
-All the tones of the scale can be ordered so that each step represents a perfect fifth.
-In the case of C major/A minor, this order is:
+All the tones of the scale can be ordered so that each step represents a perfect fifth (this order is what musicians often call “the cycle of fifths”).
+In the case of C major/A minor, it is:

 The unified notation